Connecticut Car Accident Lawyer

 Medical care is the first priority following a car accident.
 However, while accident victims seek immediate treatment, insurance adjusters are often calling them to gather information and rush them into settling a claim.
 Insurance companies are in the business of making money and are not looking out for your interests, so take care when discussing your case with them.
 Take any settlement offer with a grain of salt, because it may be far less than what you are actually owed.

 After suffering an injury or losing a loved one in a car crash, you need someone in your corner you can depend on.
-At Sheffy, Mazzaccaro, DePaolo & DeNigris, LLP, we will look out for your interests.
+At Sheffy, DeNigris, Grey & Bedard, LLP, we will look out for your interests.
 Our objective is to obtain a fair, just, and reasonable settlement or jury award for your medical expenses, lost income, and pain and suffering.
 We have been representing the Southington community for decades, and our record of results includes millions recovered for people like you.
 You can be confident with us in your corner.

-Some Tips To Consider After A Car Wreck
+What Tips Should I Consider After A Car Wreck In Connecticut?